 Sometimes this means that we start up a project together, sometimes this means we end up engaging in deep conversations on whatever topics come to mind, sometimes this means we have what I call a “mini-relationship,” sometimes it means we have a physical relationship.
 Sometimes it’s a combination of many different things.

 Whatever the method, though, the important point is that if you want to truly live your philosophy, it means allowing it to cross over into all aspects of your life, not just where it’s easy and most obvious.

 Walk the walk, don’t just talk the talk, as the kids say.

-Keep in mind I’m not encouraging any particular kind of relationship here, just that you take a good hard look at how you interact with others and manage your relationships and make sure that they jive with your beliefs.
+Keep in mind I’m not encouraging any particular kind of relationship here, just that you take a good hard look at how you interact with others and manage your relationships, and make sure that they align with your beliefs.

-Clearing out your ‘stuff’ might be easier to quantify, but you don’t get points for balancing the books, only living the happiest (and therefore philosophically aligned) life you can.
+Clearing out your “stuff” might be easier to quantify, but you don’t get points for balancing those books.
+Only for living the happiest (and therefore philosophically aligned) life you can.